Space shipment launched with sports car parts, cookie oven

 “Good launch all the way around,” a ground controller observed.

-The space station’s astronauts will test the oven by baking chocolate chip cookies from scratch and try out the new safety vest to gauge its comfort.
+The space station’s astronauts will test the oven by baking chocolate chip cookies and try out the new safety vest to gauge its comfort.
 Both experiments are seen as precursors to moon and Mars journeys.

 Other newly arriving equipment will be used in a series of NASA spacewalks later this month to fix a key particle physics detector.
 Parked outside the space station since 2011, the Alpha Magnetic Spectrometer needs new cooling pumps to continue its search for elusive dark matter and antimatter.